1jour1vin

 delicious

 The Crozes-Hermitage from the Les Pichères vineyard is cultivated according to biodynamic principles.
-The nose is open and exuberant, bursting with very ripe red berries.
-On the palate, it is a delight: full-bodied and rich with aromas of jammy red fruits.
-It is a generous, supple, and long-finishing wine that will be a welcome addition to your table and a delight to enjoy with delicious meals!
+The nose is open, exuberant, and full of very ripe red berries.
+On the palate, it’s a delight: full-bodied and rich with aromas of jammy red berries.
+This generous, supple, and long-finishing wine will be a welcome addition to your table and a delight to enjoy with delicious meals!

 Rated site